[+]

 |

-AWBW is designed with the 'mail chess' concept in mind, where all players of a match take their turns whenever they are available to do so.
+AWBW is designed for asynchronous play with the 'mail chess' concept in mind, where all players of a match take their turns whenever they are available to do so.
 This means it's not necessary to finish a game in one sitting.
 Additionally, the players you'll meet and challenge can come from anywhere in the world, so it's not always possible to complete a match in real time as you could in the original Advance Wars games.

 |